ldp-wg-aug21/trait_data_hunting/README.md

 The script [scripts/get_iucn_habitats.Rmd](scripts/get_iucn_habitats.Rmd) uses the mappings between the canadian population data and the red list in [data-raw/CIEE_LPI_dataset_RL_info.csv](data-raw/CIEE_LPI_dataset_RL_info.csv) to extract habitat data using the rredlist package.

-The extracted data is saved (s an Rds file [data-raw/habitat_data_canada.Rds](data-raw/habitat_data_canada.Rds) containing extracted habitat data for each canadian species in the LPI data that can be found on the IUCN red list.
+The extracted data is saved as an Rds file [data-raw/habitat_data_canada.Rds](data-raw/habitat_data_canada.Rds) containing extracted habitat data for each canadian species in the LPI data that can be found on the IUCN red list.
 It is in the form of a list with each element containing the red-list ID (id) and the habitat data (result).
 This matches the raw form returned from the rredlist package.

 This is then converted to tabular format in [data-raw/habitat_data_all_df.Rds](data-raw/habitat_data_all_df.Rds)